2014 Geelong Cup Field, Barriers & Odds

 Geelong Cup History & Betting

 The Geelong Cup is steeped in rich history, dating back to 1873 when Leo claimed the initial victory.
-At the time it was a Principal race over 16 furlongs, and didn’t change structure until Australia converted to the metric system and so officially changed to 2400 metres in 1972.
+At the time, the Geelong Cup was a Principal race over 16 furlongs, and didn’t change structure until Australia converted to the metric system and so officially changed to 2400 metres in 1972.
 Seven years later the Geelong Cup was regarded as a Listed race, before finding its current Group Three status in 2002.

 The Geelong Cup has long been regarded as a strong guide to the Melbourne Cup held 13 days after – on the first Tuesday in November.
 When it comes to betting on the Geelong Cup, check out strong stayers which are targeting a run in the Melbourne Cup of that season.
+The winner of the Geelong Cup gains ballot exemption for the Melbourne Cup.
 Another tip is to check out previous winners of the race, as you can gauge successful horse form leading into the race.
-We have listed the previous winners below, so take a look through them and familiarise yourself so you can compare them with this year’s hopefuls.
+Take a look through the previous Geelong Cup results and familiarise yourself so you can compare them with this year’s hopefuls.

 Once you have picked a winner, the only place to go is online.
 Pick a reputable bookie such as Ladbrokes.com.au to place your punt and see the money come back flowing.
 It only takes a couple of minutes to sign up to Ladbrokes.com.au, and then you are free to wager on any race taking place this spring in Australia or around the world.
 Forget about fitting in with your local TAB’s schedule, make your betting fit into your timetable by punting online.
 The convenience and odds on offer simply cannot be beaten.